 Background

-The inflammatory bowel disease (IBD) [ulcerative colitis (UC) and Crohn’s disease (CD)] are chronic inflammatory disorders of the gastrointestinal tract.
+The inflammatory bowel disease (IBD), ulcerative colitis (UC), and Crohn’s disease (CD) are chronic inflammatory disorders of the gastrointestinal tract.
 The precise etiology of IBD is still unknown but available data suggests a definite role of immune dysregulation caused by genetic and/or environmental factors.
 Association of apolipoprotein E (APOE) plays a pivotal role in immunogenic response by interacting with several cytokines and regulating macrophage functions.
 In view of the above fact, the role of APOE polymorphism was studied in Saudi patients with IBD.

 Research frontiers